MinsangPark115/DS535/README.md

 ### 2. Training Code
 You can train your model with run one of this codes

-  * Conditional Diffusion Recommender Model.ipynb
+  * Conditional Diffusion Recommender Model_AE.ipynb
-  * Conditional Diffusion Recommender Model_sig.ipynb
+  * Conditional Diffusion Recommender Model_AE_sig.ipynb

 ### 3. Modification
 When you open the file, you have to modify below term